chemprop/chemprop/docs/source/tutorial/cli/mol_atom_bond.rst

 Extra Bond Descriptors
 ---------------------------------

 Extra bond descriptors can be used, analogous to the extra atom descriptors.
-Relavent flags include :code:`--bond-descriptors-path`, :code:`--cal-bond-descriptors-path`, and :code:`--no-bond-descriptor-scaling`.
+Relevant flags include :code:`--bond-descriptors-path`, :code:`--cal-bond-descriptors-path`, and :code:`--no-bond-descriptor-scaling`.